After rounds of tornadoes across the South, storm threatens North Carolina, Virginia and Florida next - KESQ

 South grapples with back-to-back severe weather

-Multiple rounds of severe and deadly weather have gripped the South in recent days.
+Multiple rounds of severe and deadly weather have gripped the South in recent days — killing at least three people.

 The region saw at least 53 tornadoes this week alone coupled with strong storms that killed at least two people as well as damaged homes and businesses across multiple states.